 - Expected RMDs

 That’s just the shortened list.
-If done properly, a Roth conversion has the potential to significantly change your retirement tax liability, but please seek guidance from your CERTIFIED FINANCIAL PLANNER™ professional before undertaking.
+If done correctly, a Roth conversion has the potential to change your retirement tax liability significantly, but please seek guidance from your CERTIFIED FINANCIAL PLANNER™ professional before undertaking.

 These accounts always get forgotten when it comes to retirement, but individual or joint taxable accounts are a great way to save for retirement.